 On Wednesday, ITB chairperson Jerome Ngwenya appeared before the committee to answer questions about the entity’s annual report.

 The ITB, set up in 1994, administers 2.8-million hectares of rural KwaZulu-Natal on behalf of King Goodwill Zwelithini, the sole trustee.
+The ITB is funded by the land reform department, whereas the portfolio committee exercises oversight on its performance.

 Parliamentary and presidential panels have recommended the reform or repeal of the Trust, sparking a fightback by the monarch and the ITB.